;

 To double boil your potatoes, first wash them well.
 For the lowest potassium content, peel the skins off the potato.
 Wash again and then pat dry.

 Dice into small pieces; less than 1″ cubes.
-Or for maximum potassium removal, use a mandoline or sharp knife to carefully slice potatoes into thin slices.
+Or for maximum potassium removal, use a grater, mandoline or sharp knife to carefully slice potatoes into thin slices.

 Place on the stovetop on medium-high heat.
 Once boiling, allow to boil for 10-15 minutes.